-Production estimates for each beach, based on the 2012 survey data, are presented in Table 3 along with previous estimates that were derived from 2002 - 2011 survey data.
+Production estimates for each beach, based on the 2013 survey data, are presented in Table 3 along with previous estimates that were derived from 2002 - 2012 survey data.
 (Note that these production estimates are not directly comparable for some Portage Bay beaches because of differences in the

-Because the total biomass on these beaches has changed since 2002, the recommended harvest strategy for 2012-2013 does not directly reflect the anticipated production for the coming year.
-The recommended harvest amounts for all approved areas that have been surveyed in 2011 are detailed in Table 4 and these values are shown in context with previous harvests in Figure 21.
+Because the total biomass on these beaches has changed since 2002, the recommended harvest strategy for 2013-2014 does not directly reflect the anticipated production for the coming year.
+The recommended harvest amounts for all approved areas are detailed in Table 4 and these values are shown in context with previous harvests in Figure 21.

 Table 4.
-Recommended Harvest Totals for 2012-2013
+Recommended Harvest Totals for 2013-2014